giovannidiana/pgbar/README.md

-# BARSMC: Accurate spike inference using sequential Monte Carlo on bursting generative model
+# PGBAR: Accurate spike inference using sequential Monte Carlo on bursting generative model

 This repository contains: